aasensio/hazel2/docs/configuration.rst

 * ``Observations file`` (optional) defines the file with the observations.
 See :ref:`input` for more information.
 * ``Straylight file`` (optional) defines the file with the straylight.
 See :ref:`input` for more information.
 * ``Mask file`` (optional) defines a mask to invert only a selection of pixels from an input file.
 See :ref:`input` for more information.
+* ``Weights Stokes`` (optional) defines the weights for all Stokes parameters and cycles.
+If absent, they will be considered to be 1.

 Atmospheres
 -----------